kkrick-sdsu/csu-tide.github.io/docs/batch-jobs/getting-started.md

 1. Exit the bash shell from the container:
     - `exit`

-At this point we have run our Python program and created an output file in the container running in our pod on the Kubernetes cluster.
+At this point we have run our Python program and created an output file in the container running in our pod on the TIDE cluster.

-### Deleting the Pod
+### Deleting the Batch Job
 Now that we have run our program and generated some output, let's get our data and then delete the pod.

 Follow these steps using the terminal in your Kube Notebook:
 1. Copy the data from the container's working directory to your Kube Notebook:
     - `kubectl -n $ns cp hello-pod:/usr/src/app/hello.txt ./hello.txt`
+    - *Note*: If you modified the pod name in `hello-pod.yaml`, please update the command above so that `hello-pod` matches the new name
-    - Note: The kubectl cp command is intended for small file transfers
+    - *Note*: The kubectl cp command is intended for small file transfers, please reference our [storage services](/storage-services) for larger transfers (I.E. > 5MB)
 1. Check your local directory for the hello.txt file:
     - `ls`
     - You should see the file listed: